IMP1/mir-obsidian/Mir/Mir.md

 Think about whether this could be incorporated?
 [https://www.reddit.com/r/worldbuilding/comments/szg05j/three_types_of_mana_anomalies_in_the_universe/](https://www.reddit.com/r/worldbuilding/comments/szg05j/three_types_of_mana_anomalies_in_the_universe/)

-Add disabilities and diseases that people have.
+Add disabilities that people have.
 Some can be magical

+Add diseases and illnesses people get.
+Some can be magical

 Add professions and think up some notable NPCs belonging to those professions who might be players in the world (or parts of it)

+How do (some) animals regulate their temperature?
+Is this a level of detail I want to incorporate?